-Federal law prohibits accepting, offering or agreeing to bribes in exchange for an official act.
+Federal law prohibits accepting, offering, or agreeing to bribes in exchange for an official act.
 In bribery cases, both the individual who offered or gave the bribe and the person who received it may face legal consequences.
 Bribery is considered a form of political or economic corruption.
-Most people associate bribes with political figures and judges, but sports coaches, leaders of smaller cities, and people of all levels of influence can be charged with accepting bribes, even if they are only a volunteer public official.
+Most people associate bribes with political figures and judges, but sports coaches, leaders of smaller cities, and people of all levels of influence can be charged with accepting bribes, even if they are only volunteering public officials.

 Penalties For Bribery

 Giving and/or receiving a bribe is both a state and federal crime.
 Therefore, a conviction will lead to harsh consequences.
 And there is a good reason for that.
 People want to live in a just and honorable society.
 If their interests are undermined by corrupt politicians, it can lead to problems that reverberate on a local, state, or even national level.
 So the court and the government take bribery seriously to protect the well-being of the populace.
 Bribery is considered a felony, which carries with it a sentence of at least one year in prison.

 Additionally, the penalties can be social and have a long-term effect on one’s reputation.
 A politician, sheriff, or another public figure could be terminated or asked to resign.
 The effects can reverberate throughout a public figure’s entire career or life.
 Any person accused of a crime, however, is afforded due process under the law.
 If you’re facing bribery charges, you need the representation of an experienced criminal defense lawyer.

 Bribery of Public Officials

 Giving or receiving of anything of value to or by a public official with the intent to influence an official act, such as a vote, or as compensation for being influenced is considered one of the types of bribery of public officials.
 The other type refers to “gratuities,” which is when something of value is given because of an official act after the fact as a “thanks” or as a nonspecific way to win the favor of a public official.